-When not at my desk, I enjoy baseball, fly fishing, and cooking.
-I live in Athens, GA.
+When not at my desk, I enjoy baseball, fly fishing, crossword puzzles, and cooking.
+My family and I live in central Kentucky.